 From the isolated world of her all-girls prep school to the lush Cuban home where her father writes, from the wide-open vistas of Idaho to the offices of one of Manhattan’s most prestigious law firms, Hemingway’s Daughter is a tale of yearning and heartbreak, of fathers and daughters, of Hemingway as he might have been with a daughter to soften the edges.

 - I am on the CT Author’s Trail this summer which ends in a great celebration at Mohegan Sun, Norwich, CT in September.
-Prior to that, I will be speaking at various libraries including my host town, Waterford.
+Prior to that, I will be speaking at various libraries including my host town, Waterford, on August 9.

 - I’ve been speaking this winter and spring at many libraries and to some of the mystery book clubs around the state.
 I was just on Ivoryton, CT’s local radio station, WCRV talking about writing and my books.
 Major thank you to Windsor Locks, Simsbury, Waterford, Moosup, Pomfret, Madison, Laurie Conrod’s California Book Club!
 Great fun at all places and wonderful readers.
 Thank you!